 - Beat the eggs with a spoon.

 - Run the mixture through a sieve to break it down into a smooth liquid consistency.
 (If you skip this process, make sure to beat the eggs until very smooth.)
+Mix the beaten eggs well with the anchovy broth or water and salted shrimp (saeujeot), salt, or fish sauce.

 Use one of the following cooking methods depending on the cookware used: